ndit-dev/MakerBot_RPi_ControlPanel/README.md

  - See bot statistics such as build time, temperature of tool heads etc
  - be able to abort a print that seems to be failing from the web interface.

+For the moment I have only tested this on my own Makerbot Replicator2, but this should work (maybe need adjustments) to work with other models from MakerBot.
+But I only have one Replicator2 at hand, so not able to test it with other models my self.

 # TODO
  - Fix and check that the installer is working as intended
  - test scripts (and adopt to) with a printer with dual tool heads and maybe a heated print bed (Replicator 2x)